vfosnar/SCEE/README.md

     * for some reason the added quest icon for buildings with address is not displayed on the map, so the quest shows as large light blue dots (like the dots for POIs)
   * reduced auto-completion threshold (suggestions will appear after the first letter)
 * allow creating text notes in a gpx file
-  * notes file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
+  * notes.gpx file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
+  * button for normal OSM notes is hidden if keyboard is shown. sorry.
 * option to show quest geometries even without selecting a quest pin (ways are shown at intermediate zoom, areas at high zoom)
 * optional zoom using volume buttons
 * auto-download happens only if auto-upload is allowed